 The Van Halen example is just one of many unexpected applications of checklists in real life scenarios from Atul Gawande’s book The Checklist Manifesto.2 Gawande identifies how doctors, lawyers, engineers, architects, aviators and financial advisors all incorporate checklists into their work.
-With Acadia, we’ve seen tremendous success leveraging checklists among our manufacturing, continuing care nursing facility, commercial bank, and retail clients.
+With Acadia, we’ve seen tremendous success leveraging checklists among our manufacturing, continuing care nursing facility, commercial bank, and retail customers.
 Professionals in each of these fields found that by applying checklists, they could be more productive, deliver consistent results, and continuously improve their processes.

 There are two reasons we, as imperfect humans, screw things up.
 Either we don’t know the one best way to do something, or we fail to apply the one best way.

 While practice and training can make us better at our work, the complexity of some tasks can still cause us to fail.
 How we feel on any given day, distractions in our lives and in the workplace also play a part in whether we perform at our best.

 Gawande says, the checklist provides a “cognitive net” that catches our mental flaws of memory, attention and thoroughness.